MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connector-details-errors.md

 - BFB160
 - MET150
 - MOE150
-description: "Connectors Details and Errors"
+description: "Access and manage your Microsoft Graph connectors as a search administrator for your tenant."
 ---
 <!-- markdownlint-disable no-inline-html -->

 # View connection details and errors

-To access and manage your connectors, you must be designated as a search administrator for your tenant.
+To access and manage your Microsoft Graph connectors, you must be designated as a search administrator for your tenant.
 Contact your tenant administrator to provision you for the search administrator role.

-Navigate to the [Connectors tab](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/Connectors) in the [Microsoft 365 admin center](https://admin.microsoft.com).
+In the [Microsoft 365 admin center](https://admin.microsoft.com), go to the [**Connectors** tab](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/Connectors).

-You can view connection details and errors when you click on the connection on the [Connectors tab](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/Connectors).
+You can view connection details and errors when you select the connection on the **Connectors** tab.

 ## View your last crawl info

 After the first initial incremental or full crawl completes successfully, the last crawl data values are displayed under the last crawl header in the detail pane.
-If there was no last crawl that ran, you will not see any information under the last crawl header.
-This information about last crawl will help you gain insights into how the crawl performed and take necessary steps wherever required.
+If there was no last crawl that ran, you do not see any information under the last crawl header.
+This information about last crawl helps you gain insights into how the crawl performed to help you take necessary steps wherever required.

-The following last crawl values will be available for each connection:
+The following last crawl values are available for each connection:

 Value | Description
 --- | ---
 **Completed at** | Date and time the last crawl got completed **Type** | Incremental or full crawl
-**Duration** | how much time did the last crawl take to complete **Successes** | Number of items that have been successfully ingested in the last crawl **Errors** | Number of items that errored in the last crawl
+**Duration** | How much time the last crawl took to complete **Successes** | Number of items that have been successfully ingested in the last crawl **Errors** | Number of items that produced an error in the last crawl

 ## Monitor errors